dhirajmahato/Pain.github.io/migrant.md

 A soft law approach has been executed through an advisory from Ministry of Labour and Employment on 20 March 2020 requiring all employers/establishments not to terminate employees and not to cut wages of the workers, including contract and temporary workers : under the category of regular wage/salary employment i.e organised sector.

 Also Central government has used the power conferred under Section 10(2)(1) of the Disaster Management Act (DMA), 2005 to order all employers to make payment of wages.

+National Disaster Management Authority (NDMA) has developed an online dashboard called ‘National Migrant Information System (NMIS).
+It would maintain a central repository of migrant workers and help in speedy inter-state communication to facilitate the smooth movement of migrant workers to their native places.

+Collectivisation and unionisation of workers would be critical enablers of stability and solidarity that would alone lessen economic hardship of workers in the post-lockdown period.

 > The fundamental challenge is regarding the reorganisation of the economy that would eliminate the possibility of distress migration.